Killings in Southern Kaduna: Attacks on Southern Kaduna villages

 "...those natives are yet to return home as herdsmen have converted they farmlands into grazing grounds, under arms."

 The leaders thanked the governor for visiting some of the affected communities but pressed on for more to be done after the usual political promise of ending the killings and nothing happening.
 They said two days after the governor's visit, the pastor of the RCCG, Ungwan Anjo, Godogodo chiefdom, Luka Ubangari, was killed by suspected herdsmen, adding that the same herdsmen went to the Ningon Community and killed two men, Gambo Sule and Benjamin Auta, two days later.
 They lamented that with all those acts, no one has been arrested and charged, instead youths who put their lives on the line to protect their communities are the ones getting arrested and locked up always by the police and soldiers.
 They recalled a statement made by Haruna Usman, the Kaduna State chairman of MACBAN, who said that the killing and destruction in Gada Biu, Akwaa, Ungwan Anjo and Godogodo were revenge for the killing of a Fulani leader (or Ardo) in the area.

+On October 15-16, 2016, Fulani groups attacked Godogodo communities and SOKAPU President Musa compared the killings to the Rwandan genocide where the government failed to protect minorities from being massacred.